-We’ve been doing our website reviews for quite some time now.
-Over the past years, we have reviewed more than 1,700 websites (!) and counting.
-In this article, I’d like to show you how our reviews can help your website by highlighting some of the recommendations and how the follow-up on that resulted in increased traffic and sales.
-Bully Max is a very loyal customer of ours, that is using a lot of our products (far more than just the website audits).
+Over the past years, we have reviewed more than 1,700 websites (!).
+In this article, I’d like to show you how our reviews helped website by highlighting some of the recommendations and how the follow-up on that resulted in increased traffic and sales.
+Bully Max is a very loyal customer of ours, that is using a lot of our products.
 Let me demonstrate how our reviews have helped them grow their business.

 The website review